Ramsey numbers with prescribed rate of growth: Abstract

-We also use our techniques to answer a question posed by DeBiasio about the existence of sequences of graphs whose $2$-colour Ramsey number is linear whereas their $3$-colour Ramsey number has superlinear growth.
+We also use our techniques to answer in the affirmative a question posed by DeBiasio about the existence of sequences of graphs, but whose $2$-colour Ramsey number is linear whereas their $3$-colour Ramsey number has superlinear growth.